prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 1. Compare current access with each repository's MAINTAINERS.md.
 1. Resolve the 21 repositories without a clear maintainer record through Steering Committee validation or appointment, or record them as unmaintained when no maintainers can be identified.
 1. Identify exceptional Admin and non-human access that must remain separate.
+1. Audit human Owner access in both organizations against the active Steering Committee roster.
+1. Identify temporary Owner exceptions and confirm that their approval, reason, and expiration or review condition are documented.

 #### Phase 2: Establish the hierarchy